 ROOM SERVICE & MOVIES

 “Do you have the movie on DVD?”
 I asked then–Park Hyatt Tokyo General Manager Hervé Mazella.
-Fortunately, the hotel did — a small but perfect detail.
+Fortunately, the hotel did.
+This was a small but essential detail.

 It was a surreal experience, seeing the same corners of my suite appear on screen in real time.
 Few travelers will ever have the chance to do this, and that made it even more special.
 Moments like this are what I call truly living a Travelife.
 When I find magic in the places where stories, cinema, and reality quietly overlap.